microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 5. After the operation processing completes, a GET request to the status monitor returns the status monitor with a status field set to a terminal value -- `Succeeded`, `Failed`, or `Canceled` -- that indicates the result of the operation.
 If the status is `Failed`, the status monitor resource contains an `error` field with a `code` and `message` that describes the failure.
-If the status is `Succeeded` and the LRO is an Action operation, the operation results will be returned in the `results` field of the status monitor.
+If the status is `Succeeded` and the LRO is an Action operation, the operation results will be returned in the `result` field of the status monitor.
 If the status is `Succeeded` and the LRO is an operation on a resource, the client can perform a GET on the resource to observe the result of the operation if desired.

 6. There may be some cases where a long-running operation can be completed before the response to the initial request.
 In these cases, the operation should still return a `202 Accepted` with the `status` property set to the appropriate terminal state.

-7. The service will auto-purge the status monitor resource after completion (at least 24 hours).
+7. The service is responsible for purging the status-monitor resource.
+It should auto-purge the status monitor resource after completion (at least 24 hours).
 The service may offer DELETE of the status monitor resource due to GDPR/privacy.

 ### Long-running Action Operations